IIUSA/intents-editor-app/README.md

 # intents-editor-app
-The Intents Editor app is a multiplatform app that allows the user to edit Intents for bots.
+The IIUSA Intent Editor app is a multiplatform app that allows the user to edit Intents for bots.
 The app runs on:

 - Windows 32 and 64 bit